4 minute read

 It is safe to say many businesses do not have a clear and formalised Interviewing process.

 That initial opening impression stays with the Interviewer and if it's not good it will subconsciously lead them down a route of identifying reasons why the candidate is not suitable for the role, whereas if the opening exchanges are extremely favourable it can lead them down an easier route of questioning designed to prove their initial observations were correct.
 It's human nature caused by bias.
-Yet all of this may result simply from a candidate's initial nervousness at a meeting which could prevent the best candidate moving forward in the process.
+Yet all of this may result simply from a candidate's initial nervousness at a meeting which could prevent the best candidate moving forward in the process!

 Another way to combat this is to use a standardised scoring system within their interview process which when you are using standard questions and a clear system will ensure everyone is assessed exactly the same.

-Our article may help you look at your existing process and how to improve them.
+This article may help you look at your existing process and how to improve them.

 5. You are too focused on a Job Description

 Being too focused around this can lead to several potentially excellent candidates in the 'passive arena' leaving the process before they've even really fully considered the role put to them.
-These passive candidates are less likely to be focused on the salary package but more so on the opportunities which will present themselves a year down the line when they are entrenched in the role and the duties.
+These passive candidates are less likely to be focused on the salary package but more so on the opportunities that will present themselves a year down the line when they are entrenched in the role and the duties.
 These candidates are more swayed by performance objectives of the role rather than what can be a bland list of "tickbox" tasks listed in a Job description.
 These candidates may not tick all the skills you feel you need on day one but could be a better long-term fit for the role.

 6. You are forgetting it's a 2 Way Process